Top 10 Restaurants in the Cape Winelands

 The Royal Portfolio's Favourite Restaurants in the Cape Winelands

 Exceptional experiences are at the heart of everything that we do at The Royal Portfolio.
-Whether our guests dine with us at one of our hotels or whether they choose to spend their precious holiday time dining out, we want to ensure that our guests experience the very best of South Africa.
+Whether our guests dine with us at La Residence or whether they choose to spend their precious holiday time dining out, we want to ensure that our guests experience the very best of South Africa.
 As such, we have put together this list of our favourite dining experiences in the magnificent wine country that surrounds Cape Town.

 From fine dining to harvest tables, there is something for every style and palate.
 The sublime setting of most of these restaurants really makes the dining experience, but if you’re looking for something a little closer to Cape Town, take a look at our Top 20 Restaurants in Cape Town.

 Liam Tomlin’s award-winning tapas concept heads to the Winelands with this new restaurant on the beautiful Maison Estate.
 The emphasis will be on serving superb “global tapas”, as Liam calls them, accompanied by the estate’s excellent wines.
 The interior is beautiful, with blonde wood, grey walls and lovely contemporary furniture.

 Tel: +27 (0)21 876 2116

 Le coin Français embodies the essence of the Franschhoek Valley in heritage, cuisine, art and wine.
 Diners can expect “art on a plate” as cutting-edge methods meet time-tested French elegance in cuisine.
 There is also a carefully curated wine list showcasing the best local wines of the region.